farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data_Lake_with_Apache_SPARK/README.md

 Create an S3 Bucket named sparkify-dend where output results will be stored.

-Finally, run the following command:
+Finally, run the following command: python etl.py

-python etl.py

 ## ETL Pipeline Steps:

-- Load the credentials from dl.cfg
+- Load the credentials from dl.cfg file.
-- Load the Data which are in JSON Files(Song Data and Log Data)
+- Load the Data which are in JSON Files(Song Data and Log Data).
-- After loading the JSON Files from S3 use Spark processes to generate a set of Fact and Dimension Tables
+- Transform these files to generate a set of Fact and Dimension Tables.
-- Load these partitioned parquet files back to S3 ready for analysis
+- Load these files back to S3 as partitioned parquet files for data analysis.